-If you’re interested in a teaching career, you’ll have to go through a series of admission procedures and tests before you can be certified—and even before you’ll be admitted to a teacher licensure program.
+If you’re interested in a teaching career, you’ll have to go through a series of admission procedures and tests before you can be licensed—and even before you’ll be admitted to a teacher licensure program.
 Remember: admission to Elmhurst College does not guarantee admission to a teacher licensure program.

 Admission to a specific teacher licensure program requires: